 It is understood that supervisory, administrative employees, and student employees will not be used to replace a bargaining unit employee on a permanent basis.
 It is recognized that certain clerical work which is the same or similar to that which is performed by employees in the bargaining unit has and may continue to be performed by employees who are excluded from the bargaining unit.

 In the event the Employer makes changes in its organizational structure which transfers work currently being performed by bargaining unit members outside of the unit or makes major changes within the bargaining unit, the Director of Human Resources or the Director's designee shall notify the Union President of such changes at least five (5) working days prior to the implementation of the proposed changes.
 The Union President may request a Special Conference with the Employer to discuss concerns the Union has prior to implementation of any proposed changes.

 22.214.171.124 Grant Employees.
 If a position is funded by state, federal, or private grant, the wages and other terms and conditions of employment are necessarily affected by the terms of the grant.
 A grant employee becomes a regular employee after the expiration of the grant employee's probationary period except as specified below.
 The position, when grant funded, shall be noted on the job posting.
-Grant employees will acquire seniority for the purpose of promotions/transfers as described under Section 11.2, Basis for Promotions, and layoff and recall as described under Article 7.
+Grant employees will acquire seniority for the purpose of promotions/transfers as described under Section 11.2, and layoff and recall as described under Article 7.

 126.96.36.199 Grant employees are entitled to fringe benefits as provided in Article 10 while employed at the University.